ryanhs/boilerplate-laravel-angular-material/readme.md

 #### # Why it is almost separated
-i believe truly separated frontend and backend is the best but we cant really separated it, can we? \*in common hosting environment, only 1 port
+I believe truly separated frontend and backend is the best.
+But we cant really separated it, can we? \*in common hosting environment, only 1 port

-for that reason, i make it all in one.
+For that reason, i make it all in one.

 **/api/...** for laravel apps
 **/ng/...** for angular source

-#### # Explaination
+#### # Explanation
 - /public/ng
 whole angular source, and its own node_modules to be accessed by public